 Much like Hugh Laurie in the TV drama “House,” Dr. Abdulrazak Alali plays medical detective when it comes to evaluating, testing, diagnosing and counseling children and families as Akron Children’s newest pediatric clinical and biochemical geneticist.
 He tackles health mysteries as would a medical Sherlock Holmes, searching for answers about causes or inheritance of birth […]

 Editor’s note: Dr. Robinson passed away July 24, 2017.
-Read the obituary.
 “There are no limits but the sky” Don Quixote – Cervantes For years a statue of Don Quixote overlooked a desk piled high with microscope slides and stacks of articles.
-Like the statue, its owner is a little more worn around the edges […]
+Like the statue, its owner is a little more worn around the edges than when he […]

 I found out when I was about 20 weeks pregnant that Addison had a 2-vessel umbilical cord (SUA = single umbilical artery).
 All of the level 2 scans and high-risk doctors said she looked perfect, but we wouldn’t know until after she was born.